-S. Preceding Financial Year.
-Incont(SD spent in the reporting Financial Amount transferred to any fund specified under Schedule VII as per section 135(6), if any.
-Amount remaining to be spent in No. Name of the Fund Amount (in ₹) Date of transfer succeeding financial years. (in ₹) Not Applical ble
+S. Preceding Financial Unspent CSR Amount spent in the reporting Amount transferred to any fund specified under Schedule VII as per section 135(6), if any.
+Amount remaining to be spent in No. Year.
+Account under section 135 (6) (in ₹) Financial Year (in ₹).
+Name of the Fund Amount (in ₹) Date of transfer ⊂ succeeding financial years (in ₹) Not Applical ole